vzhou842/generals.io-Replay-Utils/README.md

 ## Using the Converter

 `node converter.js` converts the serialized file `input.gior` to the plaintext JSON `output.gioreplay`.
 Since replays are stored on the server in `.gior` format, this converter can be used to translate `.gior` files to `.gioreplay` files that the Simulator can use.

+### Support

+Only Replay versions 5 and 6 are supported.
+The only difference between versions 5 and 6 is city regeneration - see `Game.js` for more information.